 How to Freeze These Meals Successfully

-• Let food cool completely before placing it into containers and freezing
+• Let food cool completely before placing it into proper containers and freezing

 • Use airtight glass containers to prevent freezer burn, reduce microplastic exposure, and allow for reuse